 Importance of a Specialist

 Rheumatologists are experts in autoimmune diseases.
 They interpret test results and symptoms together.
-Their knowledge helps ensure accurate Lupus diagnosis, avoiding confusion with other conditions like arthritis or fibromyalgia.
-Regular visits to these specialists are vital for ongoing care.
+Experts in Lupus diagnostics contribute to an accurate diagnosis to avoid confusing it with arthritis or fibromyalgia.
+These regular visits and specialists are essential for your care.

 Treatment Options for Lupus